Westley-Foster/WFoster_CS408_Module5/README.md

    ## The Forms
    1. I added an aria-label tag that defines what the search bar will do for screen readers.

-   2. I unambiguously associated form's <input> elements text labels in the Comments section by replacing the <p> elements with <label> elements and adding a for="" to the labels.
+   2. I unambiguously associated form's '<input>' elements text labels in the Comments section by replacing the '<p>' elements with '<label>' elements and adding a for="" to the labels.

    ## The Show/Hide Comment Control
-   1. To make the data table more accessible, I added a <caption> element and some <th scope="row"></th> and <th scope="col"></th> elements to better distinguish the table's contents.
+   1. To make the data table more accessible, I added a '<caption>' element and some '<th scope="row">' '</th>' and '<th scope="col">' '</th>' elements to better distinguish the table's contents.

    ## Other Considerations
    1. One idea for improvement that could make the site more accessible would be to add a show/hide button for the transcript for the audio.
 It would be more valuable especially if the transcript was much longer than it currently is.